Product

 find lowest churn rate plans

-The plans with low churn and a long time to churn are the ones that you can experiment with first.
+You can experiment with the plans with low churn and a long time to churn first.

 Slightly increase the pricing on one of these plans (for new customers only) and monitor: